botfatherio/botfather.io/src/content/posts/roadmap-to-botfather-5.md

 ##### What about 4.0 updates?

-While botfather 5.0 takes some time to develop we want to keep botfather 4.0 stable and accessible.
+While Botfather 5.0 takes some time to develop we want to keep Botfather 4.0 stable and accessible.

 We'll fix as much bugs as possible, eventually add minor features and work on linux packaging.